 Pomegranite started as a partnership between two determined English literature graduates: Liz (who was searching for something more dynamic than academia) and Sarah (who wanted to escape the high heels of the PR industry).
 We set out to build a business that was our own – one that we loved to rock up to every day.

 Early on, we found that there was a market for assisting brands to represent themselves well online.
-Have you ever been to an amazing restaurant and then looked them up online and thought: “Man that’s a bad website!”?
+Have you ever met an amazing person or team and then looked their company up online and thought: “Ouch, that website does not do them justice!”?
 That gap – between the online representation and the real world – is what we set out to close, and something that we endeavour to do on a daily basis.
-The problem: so many websites we saw failed to paint an accurate picture of a brand.

 And in a world awash with brands vying for attention, you need to stand out.
 We love nothing more than finding that thing that sets you apart from everyone else, and telling that story, well.